jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/synonyms%7Cmanaging_synonyms_and_list_of_synonyms/get%7Cretrieving_all_the_terms_of_a_synonyms_list%7C4.md

-Use this API to retrieve all synonyms from a list
+Use this API to retrieve all synonyms from a list.

 **Requirement:** OpenSearchServer v1.5